MysteryPancake/Houdini-Fun/README.md

 Tetrahedrons aren't always an option due to the triangulation changing.
 [In this case you can try the Volumetric Deform HDA!](#hda-volumetric-deform)

 <img src="./images/mvccubes.gif?raw=true" height="350">

+### 4. Rigid Deformation

+Rigid objects like packed primitives are easy to deform, since they come with transforms stored in their intrinsics. (`intrinsic:packedfulltransform` among others).

+You can copy their transform directly using a Transform Pieces node.
+Simply plug the packed primitive into the 2nd input.

+If the geometry isn't packed but it deforms in a rigid way, you should try Extract Transform.
+[See how to use it in this section!](#rigid-geometry)

+### 5. Volume/VDB Deformation

+Volumes can be deformed using the Volume Deform node.
+It comes with a Lattice From Volume node.
+Once you've deformed the lattice, it rebuilds the volume with respect to the lattice deformation.

+Another approach is turning the volume into points, deforming the points, then rasterizing them with Volume Rasterize Attributes.
+This is fast, but gives low quality results.

 ## Fancy SDF operations